indexds/ffmpeg-install-script/README.md

 # ffmpeg-install-script

 ffmpeg-install-script fetches the latest ffmpeg build from [ffmpeg-builds](https://github.com/BtbN/FFmpeg-Builds/) and extracts it to a user specified location.
 You are given the option to add the ```.\ffmpeg\bin``` directory to PATH.
+This script only works on Windows as there is little use for it on any unix-based system.

 ## Installation